Flood Warning issued for Madison, Yazoo by NWS - NewsBreak

 Flood Warning issued for Madison, Yazoo by NWS

-Effective: 2021-09-07 01:51:00 CDT Expires: 2021-09-10 16:36:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-06 11:00:00 CDT Expires: 2021-09-09 21:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 8 PM CDT.
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 845 PM CDT.
 Target Area: Madison; Yazoo The Flood Warning is extended for the following rivers in Mississippi Big Black River At West affecting Holmes and Attala Counties.
-Big Black River Near Bentonia affecting Madison and Yazoo Counties.
-The Flood Warning is now in effect until Friday afternoon The Flood Warning continues for the Big Black River Near Bentonia. * From late Monday night to Friday afternoon. * At 9:00 AM CDT Sunday the stage was 19.7 feet. * Flood stage is 22.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage early Tuesday morning to a crest of 23.5 feet early Wednesday morning. * Impact...At 23.5 feet, Agricultural land near the river begins to flood.
-Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Mon Tue Wed Big Black River Bentonia 22.0 19.7 Sun 9 am CDT 20.2 22.6 23.5alerts.weather.gov
+The Flood Warning continues for the following rivers in Mississippi Big Black River Near Bentonia affecting Madison and Yazoo Counties.
+The Flood Warning is now in effect until late Thursday evening The Flood Warning continues for the Big Black River Near Bentonia. * From Monday morning to Thursday evening. * At 8:00 AM CDT Saturday the stage was 20.9 feet. * Flood stage is 22.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to rise above flood stage late Monday morning to a crest of 23.5 feet early Wednesday morning.
+It will then fall below flood stage early Thursday morning. * Impact...At 23.5 feet, Agricultural land near the river begins to flood.
+Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Sun Mon Tue Big Black River Bentonia 22.0 20.9 Sat 8 am CDT 20.6 21.8 23.0alerts.weather.gov

 Comments / 0